P79N6A/Markdown/VM/Debian_handbook/Debian_handbook_2_introduction.md

 - The /usr/share/doc/package/

-    Documentation for each package is stored in /usr/share/doc/ package / .
+    Documentation for each package is stored in /usr/share/doc/package/ .
-This directory oen contains a **README.Debian** file describing the Debian spe- cific adjustments made by the package maintainer.
+This directory ofen contains a **README.Debian** file describing the Debian spe- cific adjustments made by the package maintainer.
 It is, thus, wise to read this file prior to any configuration, in order to benefit from their experience.
 We also find a **changelog.Debian.gz** file describing the changes made from